Beauty x 3:

 Then the demesne suddenly burps up an untrained Chalice with a totally unprecedented fluid in which she holds her office.
 A Chalice who simply isn’t socially equipped to help to bring the circle back together.
 And then when the Grand Seneschal finally gets his way, and brings back the Master’s younger brother, the fellow isn’t even properly human any more.

-He means well by the land, however, unlike his brother, which makes a difference.
+He means well by the land, however, unlike his brother, which makes a real difference.
 Within a year the land begins to settle itself and to respond to him.
 Which is just as dangerous, but in a totally different way.
 Masters should be human.
 And they should have heirs.
 And there is no chance of this one ever giving it an heir from his own bloodline.
 We could merely be postponing the inevitable.

 But by the time that things are finally beginning to stabilize under this new Master, the Overlord decides to shove his oar in and replace him with a stranger, and and right there we are looking at a demesne that is doomed to shatter altogether.